-Figure 7-14 Plant species richness and endemism in the EPL area (Atlas of Namibia Team, 2022)
+Figure 7-12 Plant species richness and endemism in the EPL area (Atlas of Namibia Team, 2022)

-The Tree Atlas of Namibia lists 72 species as occurring across the EPL area (Curtis & Mannheimer, 2005).
-These are presented in Appendix A. Of the trees, eight are listed as being protected in Namibia, four are prone to becoming invasive and two are alien species.
+The Tree Atlas of Namibia lists 63 species as occurring across the EPL area (Curtis & Mannheimer, 2005).
+These are presented in Appendix A. Of the trees, seven are listed as being protected in Namibia, four are prone to becoming invasive, one is endemic, one is near endemic and two are alien species.